schneems/rust_macro_tutorial/docs/add_field_attributes.md

 %>
 ```

-Here's how that translates to code:
+And add this test code:

 ```rust
 :::>> print.erb